media-studio/media-studio.github.io/privacy_policy/background_eraser.md

 Advertising SDK

-We use google AdMob SDK and Facebook advertising SDK to show the advertisements in the App.
+We use google AdMob SDK advertising SDK to show the advertisements in the App.

 Information we automatically collect